Add Character and Curb Appeal to Your House with the Perfect Roof Design

 The salt-box roof’s asymmetrical design makes it more durable than a simple gable roof and adds more living space by extending the home to one-and-half to two stories.
 However, the design has higher building costs and often has rooms with slanted ceilings.

 A rendering of a 1-story, 1-bedroom, 1.5-bath Colonial-style small home comes with a trendy saltbox roof with the early settlers in New England (Plan #138-1233).

 Shed (Skillion Roof)

 Sometimes referred to as a lean-to or skillion roof, the shed roof is a single, sloping roof that can also be described as an angled flat roof.
 Its simple form is attractive to architects and builders who focus on minimalist designs.
 Shed roofs are easy to build and use fewer construction materials.
-Their pitch allows snow and water to easily run off.
+Their pitch allows snow and water to run off easily.
 Shed roofs can be problematic in high wind regions.

 Quite striking in its simple design, this 4-bedroom, 2-bath Contemporary style home uses a shed roof for the main residence and the garage to enhance its minimalist tones (Plan #158-1319).

-A variation of the shed roof is the "double shed," in which two more more roof planes on the house slant in opposite directions.
-A double shed can also be seen as a deconstructed gable roof, with the two planes of the gable appearing a two separate planes, one higher than the other on a contemporary home.
+A variation of the shed roof is the "double shed," in which two more roof planes on the house slant in opposite directions.
+A double shed can also be seen as a deconstructed gable roof, with the two planes of the gable appearing two separate planes, one higher than the other on a contemporary home.